 Bettors will also very frequently use trends and statistics that do not apply to the sports betting world.
 For example, this season the Indiana Pacers were one of the NBA’s most pleasant surprises and finished with a 56-26 record — the best mark in the Eastern Conference.
 However, Indiana was just 38-43-1 against the spread (ATS); meaning Pacers bettors would have seen their bankroll take a significant hit despite the team’s success.

 3) Too Many Plays

-Our Sportsbook Insider Pro customers have access to vast quantities of information including our steam moves, reverse line movement, contrarian plays and best bets.
-Although we only advocate playing our Best Bets and a handful of our most profitable bet signals, some customers will actually take every system that is triggered.
+Our Sportsbook Insider customers have access to vast quantities of information including our steam moves, reverse line movement, contrarian plays and best bets.
+Although we only advocate playing our Best Bets, some customers will actually take every system that is triggered.
 This can result in bettors who place 10-15 bets every single night.
 By not focusing on the top rated plays, you will likely see your winning percentage wane which makes it more likely that the juice/vig will slowly chip away at your bankroll.